12.31.2015

 Yes, it was all I expected it would be

 As an undergraduate, I attended a university located in the same city as Yale University.
 To this day I can recall a t-shirt I saw for sale in the Yale Co-op .
-It featured Charles Schutltz's Peanuts characters staring up at a big Gothic building on the Yale campus and included the caption "So This is Yale."
+It featured Charles Schultz's Peanuts characters staring up at a big Gothic building on the Yale campus and included the caption "So This is Yale."

 12.03.2015